kbd/repo_status/README.md

 looks like.
 The first 2 is repository status, and can be an 'R' or an 'M' if in a rebase or merge, for example.

 Next, the '`>`' indicates that you're in a sub-repo.
+After that is the name of the current branch.

 The rest of the codes mean: